The Dark Dealings of the Misnamed "Compassion & Choices"

 Compassion & Choices identifies itself as "the leading nonprofit organization committed to helping everyone have the best death possible."
 Its work is twofold: (1) political—advancing legislation, judicial rulings, and public support...

-has a BS in Computer Science and worked as a software engineer with IBM until she hopped off the career track to be a full-time mom.
-She lives in Indianapolis, IN, and writes on apologetics and matters of faith.This article originally appeared in Salvo, Issue #32, Spring 2015 Copyright © 2020 Salvo | www.salvomag.com https://salvomag.com/article/salvo32/death-wish
+has a BS in Computer Science and worked in software development with IBM until she hopped off the career track to be a full-time mom.
+She lives in Indianapolis, Indiana, where she works as Deputy Editor of Salvo and writes on apologetics and matters of faith.Get Salvo in your inbox!
+This article originally appeared in Salvo, Issue #32, Spring 2015 Copyright © 2023 Salvo | www.salvomag.com https://salvomag.com/article/salvo32/death-wish